WHY IS YOUR PRODUCT PORTFOLIO IMPORTANT?

 Vodka is a highly versatile and a popular spirit for mixed drinks among consumers.
-Cocktails with Vodka and Premium Vodka brands offer you great upselling opportunities.
+Cocktails with vodka and premium vodka brands offer you great upselling opportunities.

-Over the last few years, Tequila has seen a growing interest among customers.
-The “shot” occasion can open up sales opportunities with different ingredients and types of Tequilas at different price ranges.
+Over the last few years, tequila has seen a growing interest among customers.
+The “shot” occasion can open up sales opportunities with different ingredients and types of tequilas at different price ranges.

-Organizing your products on the back bar or in the menu ensures that customers can see your offering and helps them to make informed and quick decisions.
+Organising your products on the back bar or in the menu ensures that customers can see your offering and helps them to make informed and quick decisions.
 We have some tips to ensure your bar layout works both for you and for your customers:

 - Always keep best sellers at eye level for customers and easy to reach for bartenders.